jesperbjerke/wa-fronted/README.md

 * [x] Image upload by dropping an image into the editable area
 * [x] Basic RTL support
 * [x] Native custom fields support
+* [x] Choice-based fields with dropdown-select (hover on content to show dropdown and select option to insert)
 * [ ] Validate on server-side before save
 * [ ] Shortcodes support (other than gallery)
-* [ ] Autosave (need some discussion on how to best implement this)
 * [ ] Drag image to move it within the editable area
 * [ ] Multiple `output_to` selectors and attrs
-* [ ] Choice-based fields like dropdown-select (click on content to show dropdown and select option to insert)
 * [ ] More ACF fields support
 * [ ] Smarter outputting of value (like if it's an image field and has no output options, determine by itself)
 * [ ] Post revisions